 From a VAT perspective, almost all governments belonging to countries where the Coronavirus is causing self-quarantine and lock-down situations have implemented tax cuts and VAT payment deferments.
-Their intention is to relieve the stress off businesses and the public – a gesture that will be most welcomed by SMEs.
+Their intention is to relieve the stress of businesses and the public – a gesture that will be most welcomed by SMEs.
 To keep up to date on VAT regulation changes from COVID-19 response measures, VAT IT is continuously updating its blog and LinkedIn with the most recent information.

-VAT on Events, Conferences and Tradeshows
+VAT on Events, Conferences, and Tradeshows

-The outbreak of coronavirus has resulted in a colossal number of events being cancelled, from sporting events to major B2B conferences and tradeshows.
+The outbreak of coronavirus has resulted in a colossal number of events being canceled, from sporting events to major B2B conferences and tradeshows.
 As a result, companies have had to cancel their stands or opt as no-shows at events.
 However, it is possible that a company will still incur VAT on an event if you had already paid upfront for it.
-Your trade show organiser should refund you in full, but in the event where a refund is not possible, you are eligible to VAT reclaim.
+Your trade show organizer should refund you in full, but in the event where a refund is not possible, you are eligible to VAT reclaim.
 This tax is either recoverable directly from the supplier or from the VAT authority.
 If you have incurred VAT on a non-refundable hotel booking associated with an event or trade show, you should be able to reclaim the VAT as well.

 Domestic VAT: Tax Payment Deferments

 The EU Commission has suggested countries provide Covid-19 Value-Added Tax payment holidays and act in unison.
 As a result, many tax authorities are stepping up to the plate to help struggling businesses in this time of crisis.
 Tax authorities are providing a deferment of tax payments until the epidemic clears.
 Most EU member states have implemented some kind of Covid-19 VAT payment deferment for several months.
-Other countries that have implemented include Colombia, Australia, Japan, Israel, Jersey, Costa Rica, Canada, United Kingdom, Vietnam, South Korea, USA, India and Thailand with many countries to follow suit soon.
+Other countries that have implemented include Colombia, Australia, Japan, Israel, Jersey, Costa Rica, Canada, United Kingdom, Vietnam, South Korea, USA, India, and Thailand with many countries to follow suit soon.

 The Removal of VAT on Hotels & Accommodation

 Some countries are assisting tourism industries by offering Covid-19 VAT cuts on hotels and accommodation.
-Malta, Malaysia and Indonesia removed the Value-Added Tax levy on their hotel and accommodation costs.
+Malta, Malaysia, and Indonesia removed the Value-Added Tax levy on their hotel and accommodation costs.
 Although this gesture is well-intentioned, it may be futile due to international travel bans crippling the tourism industry.

 VAT Rate Decreases

 Some countries are easing the stress of the situation by cutting tax rates on certain goods and services.
-For example, in Norway, VAT on public transport, cinema, sporting and cultural events will be decreased from 12% to 8%.
-China has cut tax rates on medical services, medical necessities like masks and protective clothing, catering, accommodation and public transport.
+For example, in Norway, VAT on public transport, cinema, sporting, and cultural events will be decreased from 12% to 8%.
+China has cut tax rates on medical services, medical necessities like masks and protective clothing, catering, accommodation, and public transport.
 Jamaica has plans to cut its general consumption tax from 16.5% to 15%.

 Understanding Retroactive VAT

 VAT reclaim works on a retroactive basis.
 For example, you could claim back the VAT incurred in your foreign T&E and A/P expenses in European countries dating back to January 2019.
 Some countries, such as Australia and the Netherlands, even allow VAT reclaim from expenses incurred in the past four years, making the opportunity even more attractive.
 Many countries are now extending submission deadlines to September this year as a response to COVID-19; our blog will be continuously updated with VAT-related news.
-Additionally, our international VAT Rates guide is a free resource for you to explore opportunities available.
+Additionally, our international VAT Rates guide is a free resource for you to explore the opportunities available.